CompGenLabUB/CAPTVRED/docs/readme_DOCUMENTATION_virwaste.md

 sample_B    sample_bb_april_2021
 sample_C    sample_C_april2021
 ```
-In this manner you simplify and standarize the name of the files generated
+In this manner, you simplify and standardize the name of the files generated
 all along the pipeline.

-And, finally, you sould define pattern in the projectvars as `R1="_r01"`, since this
+And, finally, you should define pattern in the projectvars as `R1="_r01"`, since this
-is the pattern for the fist file of each pair, and `R1="_r02"`, since this
+is the pattern for the first file of each pair, and `R1="_r02"`, since this
 is the pattern for the second file of each pair.